MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/azure-stack-monitor-health-tzl.md

  To view a list of all active alerts for the region, select the top part of the **Alerts** tile.
 To view a filtered list of alerts (Critical or Warning), select either the **Critical** or **Warning** line item within the tile.

-The **Alerts** blade supports the ability to filter both on status (Active or Closed) and severity (Critical or Warning).
+The **Alerts** blade supports the ability to filter both on state (Active or Closed) and severity (Critical or Warning).
 The default view displays all active alerts.
 All closed alerts are removed from the system after seven days.

 >[!Note]
 >If an alert remains active but hasn't been updated in over a day, you can run [Test-AzureStack](../../operator/azure-stack-diagnostic-test.md) and close the alert if no problems are reported.